Azerbaijan

 Education at the university level is also free to those students who pass the National Entrance Examination.
 Higher education is largely centered in the capital.
 The oldest and most prestigious university is Baku State University.
 Other institutions include the Azerbaijan Technical University and the Azerbaijan State Petroleum Academy.

 Health Care: Azerbaijan’s health care system, which was already inadequate in comparison to other Soviet republics, went into further decline following independence.
-The government has failed to meet its policy of universal health care, and there have been shortages of medicine and equipment.
+The government has failed to meet the policy of universal health care, and there have been shortages of medicine and equipment.
 Health care practitioners are poorly paid and most patients have to pay for their medical services.

 Food: Azerbaijan’s cuisine shares many dishes found throughout Central Asia and Turkey.
 A wide array of spices and fresh vegetables are used to give the dishes their characteristic flavors.
 Thick soups, prepared from meat stock, are commonly served as the first course.
 The second course can consist of plov, a rice dish with many variations, or any number of grilled meat dishes usually made from lamb.
 Fish and caviar are also popular.